rafael-santiago/kryptos/doc/BUILD.md

 ### How the kernel mode tests are executed

 The kernel mode tests are almost the same of the user mode tests.
 However, the correctness of the ciphers are not verified since it was already done in user mode.
-The execution is pretty straightforward a loadable kernel module is generated and inserted into the kernel.
+The execution is pretty straightforward: a loadable kernel module is generated and inserted into the kernel.
 If it was successfully loaded it means that all is ok, otherwise some issues were found.

 Beware: A ``LKM`` is inserted into the kernel.
 Thus, invalid memory accesses, double frees will result in kernel panics.
-If you have made changes and you are not so sure about them, backup your work before continuing and happy kernel hacking! ;)
+If you have made some changes and you are not so sure about them, backup your work before continuing and happy kernel hacking! ;)

 In ``Linux``, during kernel mode tests you probably will receive some RCU CPU stall warnings, this is "normal" because the kernel test executes some insane and uncommon tasks (considering the current context).
 Things like running several PK crypto